 A global curriculum which develops a sense of place and purpose in the world they live in now and for the future.

-A progressive, curriculum framework which enables children to make links and revisit ideas.
+A progressive curriculum framework which enables children to make links and revisit ideas.

-A curriculum which celebrates Cornwall, it’s heritage and links with the wider world.
+A curriculum which celebrates Cornwall, its heritage and links with the wider world.

-Our curriculum, at Pencoys, is designed to provide pupils with a sense of place and purpose in the world they live in, now and for the future.
+Our curriculum at Pencoys is designed to provide pupils with a sense of place and purpose in the world they live in, now and for the future.
 Increasing ‘cultural capital’ is a key driver for our curriculum.

 We have developed a comprehensive curriculum framework that meets the requirements of the latest National Curriculum.
 Our curriculum provides pupils with the requisite skills and knowledge to be successful, independent and motivated learners in readiness for the next stage of their education.

-The content and challenge of our topics inspire children to nurture a passion for learning and prepare them for life as a global citizen in a fast-changing and interdependent world.
+The content and challenge of our learning blocks inspire children to nurture a passion for learning and prepare them for life as a global citizen in a fast-changing and interdependent world.
 It provides opportunities to explore the complex and controversial global issues they may encounter in the media and their own lives.
 The curriculum enables pupils to develop their skills as agents of change and see how they can work together to develop and create a more sustainable future.

 At Pencoys we are continually looking for ways to enhance our curriculum through enrichment activities.
 Throughout the Covid-19 restrictions, we have ensured curriculum enrichment and community events remain at the centre of our learning and school calendar.
 Pupils have taken part in inspiring topic launch days to simulate their interest and engagement with new topics.
 Opportunities have been sought for live lessons, workshops and tours to ensure our pupils are still making contact and links at a local, national and global level.